sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-4.md

 To set a fixed width on an element, the `length` value is used.
 Both absolute and relative units can be used to express a `length`.
 The most commonly used units are `em`/`rem` (relative) and `px` (absolute).
 The `em` and `rem` values are relative to the parent element's font size and the root element's (e.g. `<html>`) respectively.

 Negative values are allowed here and do what is expected: move an element to the the side of the specific margin.
-So `margin: 0 0 -5px 0` would 'absorb' the element to the bottom.
+So `margin: 0 0 -5px 0` would 'absorb' the element into the bottom.

 #### percentage